tgstoecker/A2TEA.Workflow/README.md

 Automated Assessment of Trait-specific Evolutionary Adaptations

-This workflow combines RNA-seq analyses, differential gene expression, with evolutionary analyses - most notably gene family expansion events.
+This workflow combines RNA-seq analyses, differential gene expression, with evolutionary analyses -> gene family expansion events.
 We use Orthofinder2 to infer gene duplication events and correlate these with significant physiological reaction patterns in the compared species.

 At the moment for each species A2TEA requires as input RNA-Seq reads (both PE/SE possible) suitable for a differential expression experiments (control vs. treatment), either a genomic or transcriptomic fasta file + annotation (.gtf) as well as a peptide fasta.
+Functional information per species can be provided by the user or can be optionally inferred by our tool [AHRD](https://github.com/groupschoof/AHRD) during the workflow.

 # Setup: